Internship in Spain: Travel Planning

 For the entry to Spain, an identity card or passport which is valid until the end of your travel, is required.
 Since Spain is a member of the EU, there do not exist special entry requirements.
 This can be applied accordingly to the visa requirements.

-The Department of Foreign Affairs recommends an immunisation against hepatits A and B should new illnesses appear or you are only travelling with basic equipment.
+The Department of Foreign Affairs recommends an immunization against hepatits A and B should new illnesses appear or you are only travelling with basic equipment.

 For the time of your internship or voluntary, you are required to have a valid overseas health insurance.
 Before concluding any insurance, you should inform yourself accurately about the offered insurance benefits and especially if a return transport to Germany is guaranteed.
 Studentsgoabroad recommends: ADAC and MLP.